rjkerrison/webdev-2507/w4/d3/data-models.md

 ### One-to-One

-A one-to-one relationship would be the relationship between my email address and my facebook account.
+A one-to-one relationship would be the relationship between my user account and my profile information.

-A one-to-one relationship is represented either by embedding the information, or if separate documents are preferred for another reason, with
+A one-to-one relationship is represented either by embedding the information, or if separate documents are preferred for another reason, with foreign id relationships.

+A decision has to be made about which side of the one-to-one relationship should store the foreign id of the other.

+We could have our _user_ record refer to the _profile_ id in a field, or we could have the _profile_ refer to the _user_.
+In this case, it's up for debate!
+I would personally prefer to keep the _user_ record as clean as possible, so any additional user-related information would refer to the _users_ collection, instead of the other way around.

 ### One-to-many